What is WMIC.exe, is it Malware & How to Fix its Errors

 WMIC.exe and malware

-The handy and flexible nature of WMIC.exe also makes it a target for the bad guys.
-Malware creators love to mess with its features to do naughty stuff without touching executable files, which helps them stay under the radar of antivirus software.
+The useful and flexible nature of WMIC.exe also makes it a target for the bad guys and hackers.
+Malware creators love to make use of its capability to do harmful stuff on your PC in a way that is very hard for antivirus programs to detect.

-But let’s get one thing straight: WMIC.exe is not bad news.
-It’s a legit Windows tool.
+But let’s get one thing straight: WMIC.exe itself is not a bad process.
+It’s a totally legit Windows tool that many programs require to run.
 However, its abilities make it something to watch out for, especially if you’re running scripts from places you don’t trust.

-In a normal Windows setup, you’ll find WMIC.exe chilling in the C:\Windows\System32\wbem directory.
-If you spot a similar file hanging out somewhere else, it might be up to no good.
-If that happens, it’s time to run a scan with some solid antivirus software.
+In a normal Windows setup, you should find WMIC.exe sitting in the C:\Windows\System32\wbem directory.
+If you spot a similar file somewhere else, you should immediately scan the file with a trusted antivirus software or Windows Defender.

 WMIC.exe malware or virus